Frimley: Education

-There are a number of schools in Frimley including: The Grove Primary School, Lakeside Primary School, Ravenscote Junior School, Tomlinscote School and St Augustine's Roman Catholic Primary School.
+There are a number of schools in Frimley including: The Grove Primary School, Ravenscote Junior School, Tomlinscote School and St Augustine's Roman Catholic Primary School.

 Sport

 Frimley Town Football Club was formed over 100 years ago.
-It runs four teams, and the first team competes in the Senior Division of the Aldershot & District Football League.
+It runs four teams and the first team competes in the Senior Division of the Aldershot & District Football League.
 The club is based at Chobham Road recreation ground.